frankiebee/basic-playground-in-flux/README.md

 Now it is time to learn some other niffty things to help you build web applications

-clone fork this repo and then clone it
+clone this repo read through the thing

 read through all the files and play around with things then open a PR with your own version